Table of Contents

 Generally speaking, it depends on how dusty your home is, whether you have pets, or if someone in your household has allergies.
-If you don’t have pets or a family member with allergies, you probably won’t have to wipe down your baseboards as often as I do.
+If you don’t have pets or a family member with allergies (we have both), you probably won’t have to wipe down your baseboards as often as I do.
 High traffic areas or rooms with carpet accumulate dust and dirt more quickly than bedrooms with hard floors.
 Areas near vents can also collect more dust because of the air movement.

 I try to incorporate baseboard cleaning into my regular sweeping/vacuuming routine to keep on top of them.
 This helps prevent buildup so I don’t have to actually clean them as often – about once every 3-4 months.

 How to clean baseboards without kneeling or bending over